Data Scientist vs. Full-Stack Developer: Which Career Is Right for You in 2026?

 Many learners build portfolios by doing projects (Kaggle competitions, capstones) to demonstrate skills.

-If you want to learn more about Data Science and become a Data Scientist through a structured program that starts from scratch, consider enrolling in GUVI’s IIT-M Pravartak Certified Data Science Course, which empowers you with the skills and guidance for a successful and rewarding data science career!
+If you want to learn more about Data Science and become a Data Scientist through a structured program that starts from scratch, consider enrolling in HCL GUVI’s IIT-M Pravartak Certified Data Science Course, which empowers you with the skills and guidance for a successful and rewarding data science career!

 Full-Stack Developer learning path: